stanmaz/BBOalert/README.md

 - alert automatically the recorded calls

 Thereafter you can decide to use advanced features :
-- efficient coding alerts using wild cards and RegEx expressions
+- efficient coding alerts using wild cards, RegEx expressions and user scripts
 - declare conventions in optional blocks of code that can be turned ON and OFF
 - declare which conventions you play with which partner
 - Seat-dependent openings and development